A non-reciprocal model for morphogenesis in symbiosis

+Metabolic exchanges constitute the basis of symbiotic associations~\cite{kost_metabolic_2023}.
+These chemical exchanges impact the fitness of the interacting organisms, and dictate the stability of the associations, from microbial communities~\cite{faust2012microbial, seth2014nutrient} to host-microbe symbioses~\cite{visick_lasting_2021, maslowski2019metabolism, junker2025dynamic}.
+Beyond the identity of the chemicals exchanged, interactions between symbiotic partners depend on their shape, size, surface area and volume~\cite{cornejo2024metabolic, biquand2017acceptable, nardon_morphological_2002}.
+These geometrical constraints can drive self-organised patterns in populations of interacting cells~\cite{smith2017cell}, and impact the global structure of microbial communities~\cite{storck2014variable}, demonstrating that cell morphology plays a fundamental role in metabolic interactions~\cite{Imachi2025.02.26.640444}.

-Organisms constantly interact with each other through mechanical and chemical cues.
-These interactions strongly depend on organism shape, size, surface area and volume, and constitute the basis of symbiotic partnerships and ecological niches~\cite{nardon_morphological_2002}.
-As cells can dynamically remodel their morphology, inter-cellular communication can drive cell shape changes that allow for optimal interaction between organisms.
-Examples range from tunnelling nanotubes that connect different bacteria in symbiosis~\cite{baidya_bacterial_2018}, plant root cells that develop cytoplasmic invaginations to host fungi~\cite{parniske_arbuscular_2008}, to the highly branched villous network developed between the placenta and fetus during pregnancy~\cite{cross_branching_2006}.
-These changes in morphology demonstrate a feedback between cell shape and inter-cellular communication, which may span the lifetime of an organism~\cite{leander_symbiotic_2004}, or be realised in generational timescales~\cite{margulis_symbiosis_1971, Baum2014}.
+Since cells are able to dynamically remodel their shape, symbiotic interactions can also drive the emergence of morphologies that optimise metabolic exchanges between partner cells.
+Examples include the tunnelling nanotubes that connect bacteria~\cite{baidya_bacterial_2018}, the cytoplasmic invaginations that plant root cells develop to host fungi~\cite{parniske_arbuscular_2008}, and the highly branched villous network developed between the placenta and fetus during pregnancy~\cite{cross_branching_2006}.
+These deformations involve numerous molecular players~\cite{zhang2025networks}, and can span the lifetime of an organism~\cite{junker2025dynamic, leander_symbiotic_2004, visick_lasting_2021}, or even take place in generational timescales~\cite{margulis_symbiosis_1971, Baum2014}.
+Therefore, predicting the cellular morphologies that emerge from symbiotic interactions, and establishing a link between the morphology of cells and their interactions in symbiosis remains a challenge.